Ion Ionescu (footballer, born 1938)

-Ion Gheorghe Ionescu (born 5 April 1938) is a Romanian former professional football striker and manager.
+Ion Gheorghe Ionescu (born 5 April 1938) is a Romanian former professional football player and coach who played as a forward.

 Club career

 Rapid București

 Ionescu, nicknamed "Puiu", was born on 5 April 1938 in Bucharest, Romania, growing up in the Cotroceni neighborhood.
 He made his Divizia A debut, playing for Rapid București under coach Ion Mihăilescu on 30 October 1960 in a 2–0 loss to Minerul Lupeni.